loradb/lora/README.md

-## Library to check and derypt Lora PHYPayload
+## Library to check and decrypt Lora PHYPayload

 To install: